Voice Mail/Unified Communications Service - Faculty & Staff

-Why do I not see some or all of of my voice mail messages in my email Inbox, but when I dial into Aura Messaging all of my new messages are there?
+Why do I not see some or all of my voice mail messages in my email inbox, but when I dial into Aura Messaging all of my new messages are there?

 - Have you set up the Notify Me feature via the Avaya Aura Messaging web portal?